analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **F1**

-Reporting system functions calls from the standard must only be used in VIP files related to the block design IP.
+Reporting system functions calls from the standard must only be used in VIP files related to the block design IP, including the interface and the base interface class.

 .. _example-f1: